 Windows NT and Windows 95 users: Repeat the configuration procedure for each adapter you want to install (add only one adapter at a time).
-While PROSet can detect all the PRO/100B adapters in your computer, you still need to perform the configuration process on each adapter.
 In Windows NT, be sure to click the Show all PRO Adapters box in the Configuration window.
 See the README file for more information.